ashwini-kr-sharma/chipatac2020/00_Intro.md

 | HCT116 | ChIPseq    | ChIPseq control - CTCF         | 1         | [ENCFF001HME](https://www.encodeproject.org/experiments/ENCSR000DTP/) |

 # Download data
-> NOTE: You dont need to download any data, all of the data has been pre-downloaded and saved in `/vol/volume/HCT116`.
+> NOTE: You don't need to download any data, all of the data has been pre-downloaded and saved in `/vol/volume/HCT116/fastqdata`.
 You will directly access these data during the practical training session.

 ## ATACseq
 We will download the fastq files (2 isogenic replicates) containing sequence reads (paired end) from an ATACseq experiment done on the HCT116 cell-line from the ENCODE database.